 about

-I’m a journalist and editor in California focused on healthcare, medicine, and science.
+I’m a journalist and editor in California focused on caregiving.

-For many years, I’ve reported on innovations and discoveries in biomedicine, and their social consequences.
+For years, I reported on innovations and discoveries in science, health and biomedicine.
 I still do that.
-More recently, I also became a caregiver, first for my sister-in-law, and then for my parents.
-It changed my life, and also showed me that caregiving is a national conversation we need to have.
-The 53 million American caregivers who look after friends and family are effectively the nation’s largest unpaid healthcare workforce.
-But what they do is invisible—overlooked in social policy and ignored by the media.
-With a fellowship from the Alicia Patterson Foundation, I’m now trying to expand that conversation, tell these stories, and help people recognize caregiving for what it is: An essential social service, a form of medicine, a love story, a burden, an honor, a privilege—and, for many of us, a major chapter of life.
+But then I became a caregiver, first for my sister-in-law, and then for my parents.
+It changed my life, and showed me that caregiving is a national conversation we need to have.
+The 53 million American caregivers who look after friends and family are effectively the nation’s largest healthcare workforce.
+But they’re invisible—overlooked in social policy and ignored by the media.
+I’m trying to expand that conversation, tell these stories, and help people recognize caregiving for what it is: An essential social service, a form of medicine, a love story, a burden, an honor, a privilege—and, for many of us, a major chapter of life.

-In years past, I was a special projects editor at Discover, senior editor at Psychology Today, reporter at GenomeWeb, and senior editor at a scrappy little investigative newsmagazine in New York City.
+Before that, I was a special projects editor at Discover, senior editor at Psychology Today, reporter at GenomeWeb, and senior editor at a scrappy little investigative newsmagazine in New York City.
 For many years I was also a flower-grower and board member at the best community garden on the lower East Side of NYC.
-Now I volunteer at Lindsay Wildlife, foster fledgling crows and jays, and spend as much time outside as I possibly can.
+Now I volunteer at Lindsay Wildlife, foster fledgling crows, jays, and owls, and spend as much time outside as I can.

 recently